lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 RX interrupt), and will execute whatever integrity check is required on that data.
 It can then prepare its response to page zero by writing into the SPI Device TX buffer.
 What it writes into the TX buffer is of the concern of the higher level protocol.
-It could be a “good” indication, a full echo of the RX data, or a hash of the received contents.
+It could be a "good" indication, a full echo of the RX data, or a hash of the received contents.
 The decision is not in scope for this specification.